 Use public transport to beat the traffic and plan your journey from any address in Yorkshire by contacting Travel Line on 0870 608 2 608 or visit yorkshiretravel.net or nationalrail.co.uk for timetables journey planner and services.
 Check out our getting there page for full travel details and the location of Myrtle Park.

-Check the do not bring list before you set off.
+Check the Restrictions and Prohibited items list before you set off.
 You will only end up disappointed if you have to return it to your car or even worse have it confiscated by event stewards.

 Don’t forget to bring enough money for essentials like bus/train fares, mobile phone top ups as well as for food, drink and event merchandise sold at the festival.

 Don’t buy from street hawkers.
-You may buy something that is on the do not bring list by accident and end up having it taken from you on entry to the festival.
+You may buy something that is on the Restrictions and Prohibited items list by accident and end up having it taken from you on entry to the festival.

 Attending a festival with friends can be a great experience.
 Bring your camera and remember to take plenty of snaps with your mates.
 We’d love it if you added any photos to our Bingley Music Live Flickr group.
 Remember to stick together and look after one another and you’ll have a great time.